openwallet-foundation-labs/sd-jwt-js/README.md

 ![Release](https://img.shields.io/github/v/release/openwallet-foundation-labs/sd-jwt-js)
 ![Stars](https://img.shields.io/github/stars/openwallet-foundation-labs/sd-jwt-js)

-# SD-JWT Implementation in JavaScript(TypeScript)
+# SD-JWT Implementation in JavaScript (TypeScript)

-This is the reference implmentation of [IETF SD-JWT specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/) written in Typesript.
+This is the reference implmentation of [IETF SD-JWT specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/) written in TypeScript.
 It aims to provide a production-ready, robust and secure way to handle JWTs with selective disclosure capabilities.

 Hopae, a founding member of OpenWallet Foundation, is building wallet module in Typesript and need this project as a core component.